Skip to main content

 Workflow Process

-3. Decide how best to photograph the subject: composition, focal point, lighting, depth of field etc…
+3. Photograph the subject while considering composition, focal point, lighting, and depth of field.

-4. Process and convert the photographs to black and white
+4. Process and convert the images to black and white

-5. Take screenshots of the photos that have piqued my interest
+5. Take screenshots of the photos most interesting shots.

 Pareidolia effect using a bird feather